Nightwatch (1997 film): Production

 The co-writer of the film's script, Steven Soderbergh, is described as having "sanitized" the original 1994 script.
 For example, in the Danish version, there is a scene at a restaurant where the character Jens orders a prostitute to give Martin a blowjob.
 In the remake, Jens (now known as James) instead orders the prostitute to give Martin a handjob.
 Also added by Soderbergh were American pop culture references, including a scene where Martin mutters: "It's just like one of those movies on the USA Network, the hero sees something weird and no one will believe him".
-Soderbergh himself noted his frustrations at how nearly a year after shooting had begun, he was being forced to provide new script pages for reshoots that were going to be detrimental to the quality of the film.
+In another scene, James suggests to a thug at a bar that he could get him on a daytime talk show, and proceeds to reference Oprah, Phil Donahue, Ricki Lake and Sally Jessy Raphael.
+Soderbergh himself noted his frustrations at being forced to provide new script pages for reshoots that were going to be detrimental to the quality of the film.
+Bornedal said he, Soderbergh and David Bowie all saw the original cut of Nightwatch together and enjoyed it.
+Bornedal adds that the final version was the "fourth cut" of the film, and that "the American Nightwatch I did was not the Nightwatch that was released".

-An opening credit sequence was designed by Kyle Cooper, who had also worked on the opening credits for other films, such as Seven and Mimic.
+An opening credit sequence was designed by Kyle Cooper, who had also worked on the opening credits for other films, such as Mimic and Seven.
 It contained a photo montage of women with their eyes scratched out; as the killer's trademark in the film was to remove the eyes of his victims.
 Cooper then shot these images submerged in water, to give them an added layer of distance and make them ripple spectrally on the screen.